 Bamboo and Rattan Products Represent 3% of Global Market Share

 Vietnam is known to have almost more than 1000 bamboo rattan handicraft villages that add up to about 24 percent of the total number of handicraft villages in the entire country.
 At this point, millions of bamboo and rattan products are being exported daily to over 130 countries globally.
 Vietnam gets an average export revenue of almost US$200 million annually.
 This accounts for about 14% of the entire export value of handicraft items in Vietnam.

 The Ministry of Finance in Vietnam reports that the entire export value of rattan and bamboo products amounts to about US$230.16 million as of November 2020.
-Vietnam continues to report even positive growth of the export of rattan, mold, straws, and bamboo products to many countries in Europe, including the US and Japan.
+Vietnam continues to report even positive growth of the export of rattan, plastic-free straws, and bamboo products for furniture or accessories to many countries in Europe, including the US and Japan.
 And Vietnam is continuing to experience a rising trend in the number of business investors in the wood and bamboo processing industry.

 Even though there is a perceptible rise in the rate of exportation of rattan and bamboo products, Vietnam remains a small market share in the global market.
 Statistical reports show that the global market share of Vietnamese rattan and bamboo products is about 3.37%.
 Vietnam’s primary market for rattan and bamboo products is in the US that accounts for about 20%, while Japan amounting to about 16% of the entire export value.
 Optimists suggest that the percentage appears to be promising bearing in mind the continued development and expansion of the industry amid continued investments.

 Need for Speedy Development of the Bamboo and Rattan Industry